borispovod/crypti-dapps-docs/DappToolkit.md

 This file contains your dapp's SQL database schema definition.

-You can read more about it in our [Messaging Dapp](https://github.com/crypti/crypti-dapps-docs/blob/master/MessagingDapp.md) tutorial.
+For more information on defining custom blockchains, please read our [sidechain](Sidechain.md) tutorial.

 ### Modules